 Contact CTY at email@example.com or call 410-735-6270.

 The Cooke Foundation is dedicated to advancing the education of exceptionally promising students who have financial need.
-Since 2000, the foundation has provided over $152 million in scholarships to nearly 2,200 students from 8th grade through graduate school, along with comprehensive counseling and other support services.
-The foundation has also awarded over $90 million in grants to organizations that serve such students.
-More at www.jkcf.org.
+Since 2000, the Foundation has provided over $222 million in scholarships to more than 2,800 students from 8th grade through graduate school, along with comprehensive advising and other support services.
+The Foundation has also awarded $115 million in grants to organizations that serve such students.
+Learn more at www.jkcf.org.